snovakovic/fast-sort/README.md

   sort(addresses).desc(a => a.city); // => Zagreb, Split, undefined
 ```

+## Migrating from older versions

+Documentation for v2 and older versions is available [here](https://github.com/snovakovic/fast-sort/blob/v2/README.md).

+For migrating to v3 you can reference [CHANGELOG](https://github.com/snovakovic/fast-sort/blob/master/CHANGELOG.md) for what has been changed.

 ## Benchmark

 Five different benchmarks have been created to get better insight of how fast-sort perform under different scenarios.